ShihabSul/PandABlocks.github.io/docs/user/how-to/remote.rst

     # zpkg install /tmp/*.zpg

 This will install the new versions of the appropriate packages, and restart the services on the box to use them.
-From the PandA 3.0 release and beyond a new zpkg file will be
+From the PandA 3.0 release and beyond, a new zpkg file will be
-needed: panda-slowfpga@*.zpg.
+needed: panda-slowfpga\@*.zpg.

 .. note::